 Did you know that on Independence Day in Massachusetts people get together, with the support of Mass Humanities, for public readings of Frederick Douglass’s famous speech, “The Meaning of the Fourth of July to the Negro”?
 Another kind of reenactment in 2005 brought together more than five thousand people led by Congressman John Lewis to honor the fortieth anniversary of the Voting Rights Act.
 They marched from Roxbury to Boston Common, the same course taken by Martin Luther King Jr. and some forty thousand protestors in 1965.
 Another sponsor of this event was The Atlantic, which produced a special commemorative booklet containing great essays on civil rights that had run in this historic magazine from the 1860s to the 1990s, including “American Civilization” by Ralph Waldo Emerson, in which the quintessential nineteenth-century thinker argued that as long as slavery persisted, America could not be considered civilized.
 Mass Humanities has invested in numerous scholarly and public projects exploring the civil rights history of African Americans, especially in New England.
 In 2008 and 2009, Mass Humanities commemorated the two hundredth anniversary of the abolition of the slave trade with screenings of Traces of the Trade by Katrina Browne.
 Local efforts to aid fugitive slaves were highlighted in exhibits at the New Bedford Historical Society, Historic Newton, and the New Bedford Whaling Museum.
 Mass Humanities has also supported scholarly research on abolitionist activities in Northampton and Cummington.
 Teachers and students have been the intended audience for several other programs, including an out-of-school program for teens that explored the rich history of the Highlands neighborhood in Essex County, onetime home of Frederick Douglass.
 Mass Humanities has also supported projects addressing general audiences, such as a symposium on the abolitionist Wendell Phillips, a film about the life of civil rights activist Pauli Murray, and a folk opera about Sojourner Truth.

 In Michigan we see how an example of NEH funding has led to further civil rights programming.
-NEH awarded two research grants to Kevin Boyle, in 1991 and 2001, to research the story of Dr. Ossian Sweet, who purchased a home in an all-white neighborhood of Detroit in 1925 and found a mob on his doorstep; in 2005, Arc of Justice was published and soon won the National Book Award.
+NEH awarded a grant to Kevin Boyle in 2001 to research the story of Dr. Ossian Sweet, who purchased a home in an all-white neighborhood of Detroit in 1925 and found a mob on his doorstep; in 2005, Arc of Justice was published and soon won the National Book Award.
 In 2011, the book was chosen as a selection for the Great Michigan Read.
 More than three hundred organizations signed up to partner with the Michigan Humanities Council program, which reached fifty-three counties.
 The council also partnered with the Michigan Roundtable of Diversity and Inclusion to develop a traveling exhibit on housing discrimination, while working also with MLive and the Detroit Free Press to expose more than one million Michiganders to news of the reading program.

 In observance of the fiftieth anniversary of the 1965 Voting Rights Act, Juan Williams, author of the best-selling companion book to the documentary Eyes on the Prize, delivered the 2005 Governor ’s Lecture in the Humanities, connecting the dots from Brown v.
 Board of Education to the march on Selma and other key moments of the civil rights movement in the sixties.
 The Governor ’s Lecture was delivered in 2011 by Eric Foner, the NEH-supported author of the classic history of Reconstruction, who discussed his latest work on Abraham Lincoln and slavery.
 The Nebraska Humanities Council has also supported Chautauqua performances of Charles Everett Pace as Frederick Douglass through the Durham Museum of Omaha, and helped bring Mixed Blood Theater to Nebraska Community College to perform Dr. King’s Dream, based on the life and writings of Martin Luther King Jr.